 A deceased person can only be released into the care of a licensed funeral director.
 Many funeral homes are familiar with the process to liaise with the ME to have the body released as quickly as possible.
 You may also find that a simple, direct cremation can be arranged at a very low cost when the deceased is in the Coroner’s morgue as all the paperwork can be expedited quickly and the process to transfer the deceased to the funeral facility is simplified.

-We hope this short guide has helped answer some of your immediate questions, and provided some help to understanding how you can arrange an affordable funeral or cremation service in Santa Barbara, CA. If you need to research more information on funeral-planning, please visit the Library section on US Funerals Online.
+We hope this short guide has helped answer some of your immediate questions and provided some help to understanding how you can arrange an affordable funeral or cremation service in Las Vegas, NV.
+If you need to research more information on funeral-planning, please visit the Library section on US Funerals Online.